How I Get It Done: Taffy Brodesser-Akner of the New York Times

 Journalist Taffy Brodesser-Akner is perhaps best known for her profiles, but last year, she was also briefly known as a “mystery brunette” after a picture of her leaving an interview with Tom Hiddleston — mid-Taylor Swift heartbreak — was published in the tabloids.
-Now, she’s a features writer for the New York Times and the Times magazine, where she has written about Ethan Hawke, Jimmy Buffett, Tonya Harding, and of course, Gwyneth Paltrow, who professed to not know what the Cut is.
+Now, she’s a features writer for the New York Times and the Times Magazine, where she has written about Ethan Hawke, Jimmy Buffett, Tonya Harding, and of course, Gwyneth Paltrow, who professed to not know what the Cut is.
 Brodesser-Akner lives in New Jersey with her journalist husband, Claude Brodesser-Akner, and their two kids.
 Here’s how she gets it done.

 On a typical morning: